 The consequences alone should be enough to deter you.
 From electrocution to electrical fires (which are definitely not worth the risk in Portland’s climate), there are too many worst-case scenarios.
 Plus, you need to have a strong working knowledge of building codes to make sure that everything you’re doing is up to snuff.
 This is where a licensed electrician can really help you out.

 Handle the basics

 When it comes to DIY projects, if you feel at all uncomfortable with the scope of the repair, don’t put yourself in a compromising situation.
-It’s best to reach out to a professional to get assistance from the get-go.
+Companies such as Fast Keys, can easily fix small issues such as locks on doors.
 Often, it’ll even be cheaper than the possibility of a repair mishap so if you’re worried about budgeting, you can relax.
 There are still plenty of projects you can handle on your own so find a few that excite you and get to work.